venajustin/CS157A-Student-Management-System/README.md

    6. Additional configuration may be needed to get this working, I would suggest making sure this runs before proceeding.
 3. Install [Postgresql](https://www.postgresql.org/download/) database management server
    1. During install set the postgres user password to something secure and **do not share this.** You can leave the port as default, it should be `5432`.
    2. It is always best practice to create a new user for each application that is connecting to the database.
+Heres how to do that:
+        1. Open powershell or some cmd prompt.
+      2. Execute `psql -U postgres`, enter the password assigned at install
-   3. In `psql` run `CREATE USER smsdeveloper CREATEDB CREATEROLE WITH PASSWORD <your password here>;`
+      3. Execute this and set the password to **something other than your postgres user password** `CREATE USER smsdeveloper WITH PASSWORD '<password>' CREATEDB CREATEUSER`
+      4. Create the database for this project with `CREATE DATABASE smsdb WITH OWNER smsdeveloper`.
+      5. Exit the psql console with `\q`
+      6. Log in as the new user with `psql -U smsdeveloper -d smsdb`
+      7. Copy and paste the test table creation scripts found in `utility/createdb.sql`.
+You can probably copy and paste the entire file and then press enter to run the last one.
+You will get a result of a single row looking something like `1 | <current time>`.
 4. Clone this repo somewhere (not inside of Tomcat folder)
 5. On visual studio code, install two extensions
    1. **Extension Pack for Java** from Microsoft